-We look at technical aspects such as SEO visibility, link quality and average links gained as well as social performance.
+When understanding the womenswear market share, we look at technical aspects such as SEO visibility, link quality and average links gained as well as social performance.
 In this sector, using your social channels properly is one of the biggest aspects that could influence the success of your brand, so seeing who’s doing well and what they’re doing could give you a boost in next year’s performance.

 If you can’t see your name in our list of featured brands, get in touch and we’ll send across the data that includes your company.
 Our data comes from the whole sector, but we can’t include everyone in our finished report.
 Speak to us today for more information about how we measure our data or download the report.

 The data presented in our fashion industry statistics is packed full of insights, but we also delve deeper into the market to see where the best content, social campaigns and links are being shown.
 The following post highlights our findings alongside the report data, so it’s best to have the full report to hand while reading it.

 It’s a tale of two halves for this sector with both big wins and losses for visibility within the top ten retailers.
 Fast fashion retailers have seen big wins while household high street names with brick and mortar stores have been the ones losing out online according to the women’s apparel market analysis.

 Boohoo has managed to bag the top spot for visibility this year, overtaking New Look with a 3% visibility increase after theirs dropped by 23% respectively.